vitejs/vite/docs/guide/api-vite-environment.md

 There will also be a single `ResolvedConfig` instance shared during build, allowing for caching at entire app build process level in the same way as we have been doing with `WeakMap<ResolvedConfig, CachedData>` during dev.

 For Vite 6, we need to do a smaller step to keep backward compatibility.
-Ecosystem plugins are currently using `config.build` instead of `environment.options.build` to access configuration, so we need to create a new `ResolvedConfig` per environment by default.
+Ecosystem plugins are currently using `config.build` instead of `environment.config.build` to access configuration, so we need to create a new `ResolvedConfig` per environment by default.
 A project can opt-in into sharing the full config and plugins pipeline setting `builder.sharedConfigBuild` to `true`.

 This option would only work of a small subset of projects at first, so plugin authors can opt-in for a particular plugin to be shared by setting the `sharedDuringBuild` flag to `true`.
 This allows for easily sharing state both for regular plugins: